Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Numerical calculations

-As can be seen from the figure, the distribution function $f(p,t)$, similarly to the case of the step-like distribution, gradually smooths out over time and approaches the equilibrium Fermi distribution (\ref{feq}) with Fermi energy $E'_{F,\text{eq}}$, which is higher than the corresponding Fermi energy $E'_F = {p'_F}^2 / 2m$ of the initial step-like distribution.
+As can be seen from the figure, the distribution function $f(p,t)$, similarly to the case of a steplike distribution, gradually smooths out over time and approaches the equilibrium Fermi distribution, Eq.~(\ref{feq}).
+The corresponding equilibrium Fermi energy $E'_{\text{F,eq}}$ is higher than the Fermi energy of the initial steplike distribution, $E'_\text{F} = {p'_\text{F}}^2 / 2m$.
 This difference arises from the one-nucleon change in the atomic number.
 It is also evident that, over time, the peak corresponding to the single-particle excitation gradually smooths out and eventually disappears.

-Using the expression for the relaxation time (\ref{taun-int}) at $n = t$, we calculated its dependence on the single-nucleon excitation energy $E_\text{ex}$ for three representative mass numbers: $A = 50$, $150$, and $250$.
+Using Eq.~(\ref{taun-int}) for the relaxation time at $n=\text{tot}$, one calculates its dependence on the single-nucleon excitation energy $E_\text{ex}$ for three representative mass numbers $A = 50$, $150$, and $250$.
 The results of these calculations are presented in \figurename~\ref{fig:3}.

-The blue dashed line shows the result for the step distribution in the case of infinite nuclear matter, whose profiles are presented in \figurename~\ref{fig:1}.
+The solid curve shows the result for the step distribution in the case of infinite nuclear matter, whose profiles are presented in \figurename~\ref{fig:1}.
 It is evident that the relaxation time $\tau_0$ in this case does not depend on $E_\text{ex}$.
-For a finite-size Fermi system, an inverse dependence of the relaxation time $\tau_s \equiv \tau$ on the excitation energy emerges.
-As in our previous study \cite{Lu.APPB.2025}, it is seen that with increasing excitation energy, the system's relaxation time decreases nonlinearly.
+For a finite-size Fermi system, an inverse dependence of the relaxation time $\tau$ on the excitation energy emerges.
+As in my previous study Ref.~\cite{Lu.APPB.2025}, it is seen that with increasing excitation energy, the system's relaxation time decreases nonlinearly.
 It is also noteworthy that as the mass number $A$ increases, the relaxation time $\tau$ grows and approaches the limiting value for infinite nuclear matter, which is quite natural.
-At the same time, as in our previous work \cite{Lu.APPB.2025}, the relaxation times obtained in this study are of the order of $\tau \sim 10^{-24}$~s, which is too short and does not agree with the typical two-particle relaxation time in the nucleus, $\tau_\text{coll} \sim 10^{-23} \div 10^{-22}$~s \cite{We.PRB.1974,Be.ZPA.1978,Ko.NPA.1982,ShKo.RPP.2004}.
+At the same time, as in my previous work Ref.~\cite{Lu.APPB.2025}, the relaxation times obtained in this study are of the order of $\tau \approx 10^{-24}$~s, which is too short and does not agree with the typical two-particle relaxation time in the nucleus, $\tau_\text{coll} \approx 10^{-23} \div 10^{-22}$~s, Refs.~\cite{We.PRB.1974,Be.ZPA.1978,Ko.NPA.1982,ShKo.RPP.2004}.

-Now, we study the relaxation process of a single-nucleon excitation.
-To this end, we separate the single-particle excitation from the overall distribution and calculate its individual relaxation time according to formula~(\ref{taun-int}) for $n = 1$.
+Now, one studies the relaxation process of a single-nucleon excitation.
+To this end, the single-particle excitation is separated from the overall distribution, and its individual relaxation time is calculated according to Eq.~(\ref{taun-int}) for $n = 1$.